J.D. Swift and Lindsey Wade-Swift

 J.D.
 Swift was born to Larry and Jennie Swift in Louisville, Kentucky.
 An only child, J.D. lived in Clarksville, Indiana until 1988, when the family moved to Charlestown.
 J.D. was always active, keeping his parents busy with his many sports and activities.
 While in high school at Charlestown, he was a four-sport athlete, maintaining a schedule that very few students take on.
 He worked hard year-round, participating in football, basketball, track, and swimming.
 Even though he was a strong athlete, these sports took a great deal of dedication and hard work.
 While he greatly enjoyed being an athlete, he recalls all of the grueling practices that went into finding success, such as the weeks he spent six hours a day in the pool.
 On top of athletics, J.D. was also involved in Charlestown High School's student government, National Honor Society, and Spanish Club.

 After graduating in 1992, J.D. made his way to Evansville, Indiana to attend the University of Southern Indiana.
 After considering different majors, he decided on psychology.
 For many years, J.D. had been fascinated by the complexity of the mind.
 However, he also had a fascination with studying the economic solutions developed by leaders, such as Ronald Reagan and his trickle-down economics policies.
 Therefore, J.D. also pursued a minor in economics.
 While at U.S.I., he made an effort to always stay involved on campus and keep himself busy.
 He became a part of the Lambda Chi Delta fraternity during his first year.
-He also worked as the head lifeguard in the school's recreation center, as well at the U.S.I.
-Swim Club coach.
+He also worked as the head lifeguard in the school's recreation center, as well as the U.S.I Swim Club coach.
 In addition, J.D. joined Psi Chi, the national psychology honorary society, and the school's economics club.

 J.D. graduated from U.S.I. in 1996.
 However, he was later glad that he stayed in Evansville a little longer, for that is where he met his future bride, Lindsey Wade.
 Both being U.S.I. attendees, J.D. was introduced to Lindsey by mutual friends.
 Even though they admit they both had a bad impression of each other when they first met, they eventually saw past that first impression and began to get to know and like one another.